-Medical technology is taking the world by storm, and transforming the healthcare as we know it.
+Medical technology is taking the world by storm, and transforming the healthcare and the life science industry as we know it.
 They are using their exceptional technological prowess and innovation to develop healthcare solutions that used to belong only in science fiction.

 The central theme is artificial intelligence.
 These tech giants are investing in the development of artificial intelligence in the forms of machine learning and cognitive computing to match the capabilities of humans to diagnose and treat disease, and then surpass it.
 Although most technology firms’ focus is on medical devices and diagnostics, there is no telling whether they will venture into drug development and conducting global clinical trials in the future!